oc-shopaholic/oc-shopaholic-docs/modules/product/examples/examples.md

 ```
 #### ** Variant 2 **

 Simple example of product page.
-Page URL contains category slug.
+Page URL contains category slug (two levels).

-> This example is suitable for **2-level** catalog.
+> CategoryPage components must be attached on page so that child categories are higher than parent categories.

 File: **pages/product.htm**
 ```twig